 - Aids in weight loss: There is no foolproof way of losing weight; you need to watch your diet and exercise regularly.
 Chia seeds do not guarantee weight loss, but they make you feel full faster and for a longer time, which helps to prevent overeating.

-- Good for your bones: For vegans, chia seeds will be a great addition to your diet since they have very high calcium content.
+- Good for your bones: For vegans, chia seeds will be a great addition to your diet since they have a very high calcium content.

 - Good for your heart: Studies have shown that chia seeds help to regulate cholesterol, lower blood pressure, and reverse inflammation, which means they help protect your heart.